MicrosoftLearning/mslearn-databricks/Instructions/Exercises/AI-04-Fine-tune-models (using Unity Catalog).md

 3. Select **Review + create** and wait for deployment to complete.
 Then go to the resource and launch the workspace.

-## Create a cluster
+## Create a new notebook and ingest data

-Azure Databricks is a distributed processing platform that uses Apache Spark *clusters* to process data in parallel on multiple nodes.
-Each cluster consists of a driver node to coordinate the work, and worker nodes to perform processing tasks.
-In this exercise, you'll create a *single-node* cluster to minimize the compute resources used in the lab environment (in which resources may be constrained).
-In a production environment, you'd typically create a cluster with multiple worker nodes.

-> **Tip**: If you already have a cluster with a 16.4 LTS **<u>ML</u>** or higher runtime version in your Azure Databricks workspace, you can use it to complete this exercise and skip this procedure.

 1. In the Azure portal, browse to the resource group where the Azure Databricks workspace was created.

-2. Select your Azure Databricks Service resource.
+1. Select your Azure Databricks Service resource.

-3. In the **Overview** page for your workspace, use the **Launch Workspace** button to open your Azure Databricks workspace in a new browser tab; signing in if prompted.
+1. In the **Overview** page for your workspace, use the **Launch Workspace** button to open your Azure Databricks workspace in a new browser tab; signing in if prompted.

     > **Tip**: As you use the Databricks Workspace portal, various tips and notifications may be displayed.
 Dismiss these and follow the instructions provided to complete the tasks in this exercise.

-4. In the sidebar on the left, select the **(+) New** task, and then select **Cluster**.
-5. In the **New Cluster** page, create a new cluster with the following settings:
-    - **Cluster name**: *User Name's* cluster (the default cluster name)
-    - **Policy**: Unrestricted
-    - **Machine learning**: Enabled
-    - **Databricks runtime**: 16.4 LTS
-    - **Use Photon Acceleration**: <u>Un</u>selected
-    - **Worker type**: Standard_D4ds_v5
-    - **Single node**: Checked

-6. Wait for the cluster to be created.
-It may take a minute or two.

-> **Note**: If your cluster fails to start, your subscription may have insufficient quota in the region where your Azure Databricks workspace is provisioned.
-See [CPU core limit prevents cluster creation](https://docs.microsoft.com/azure/databricks/kb/clusters/azure-core-limit) for details.
-If this happens, you can try deleting your workspace and creating a new one in a different region.

-## Create a new notebook and ingest data

 1. In the sidebar, use the **(+) New** link to create a **Notebook**.
-In the **Connect** drop-down list, select your cluster if it is not already selected.
-If the cluster is not running, it may take a minute or so to start.
+Select **Serverless** as the default compute.

 1. In the first cell of the notebook, enter the following SQL query to create a new volume that will be used to store this exercise's data within your default catalog: